tarantool/cartridge-cli/doc/commands/start.rst

 Starting application instances locally
 ======================================

-You can start application instances for local development from the application directory.
+You can start application instances for local development from the application directory:

 ..  code-block:: bash